Mitsubishi Corporation

 The project is developing research, pursuing many different angels, for coral reef conservation and the main research of the project centers on three global locations: Okinawa, the Seychelles and Australia (we replaced our Midway Atoll programme with the latter in March 2011).
 In Japan, the Project is headed up by Professor Yoshimi Suzuki from Shizuoka University's Graduate School of Science and Technology, who is one of the country's foremost authorities on coral research.
 The Project's research taking place in Japan focuses on the bleaching phenomenon and is conducted at Sesoko Station, which is operated by the University of the Ryukyus in Motobu, Okinawa.

 In fiscal 2006, research began at both the Marine Protected Area of the United States' Midway Atoll and at the many-island nation of the Republic of Seychelles located in the Indian Ocean.
 The Midway programme came to an end in March 2011, and a new project in Australia's Great Barrier Reef has now begun.
-Similar to Japan, MC's role is working with a group of volunteers recruited from both inside and outside the MC organization to support research activities.
+Currently, we are doing research from different angles in our research basis in Okinawa and Australia.
+The research that has elucidated the causes and mechanism of the coral bleaching phenomenon has been well recognized worldwide.

 Research bases for the Global Coral Reef Conservation Project